 Note: The Annual Security and Fire Safety Report (ASR) also includes statistics for liquor, drug or weapons violations resulting in an arrest or referral.
 This does not include public drunkenness and driving under the influence.

-Full Clery Act Crime Definitions
+See the complete Clery Act Crime Definitions.

 If you are unsure whether an incident is a Clery Act crime, or if there is any doubt as to whether a crime is reportable, you should err on the side of reporting the matter.